The 17th Rye Summer Classic Series 10K - Race One (July)

 All race finishers will receive a medal on completion of the race.

 There are prizes for the leading men and women, plus leading vet categories and teams (three to score).
+There will also be series prizes for the leading Male and Female.

 Prize giving and presentation will be approximately 45 minutes after the first finisher is home.